Anti–Corn Law League

-The Anti-Corn Law League was a successful political movement in Great Britian aimed at the abolition of the unpopular Corn Laws, which protected landowners’ interests by levying taxes on imported wheat, thus raising the price of bread at a time when factory-owners were trying to cut wages.
+The Anti–Corn Law League was a successful political movement in Great Britain aimed at the abolition of the unpopular Corn Laws, which protected national farming interests by levying taxes on imported wheat, thus raising the price of bread at a time when factory-owners were trying to cut wages.
 The League was a middle-class nationwide organisation that held many well-attended rallies on the premise that a crusade was needed to convince parliament to repeal the corn laws.
 Its long-term goals included the removal of feudal privileges, which it denounced as impeding progress, lowering economic well-being, and restricting freedom.

-The League play little role in the final act in 1846 when Sir Robert Peel led the successful battle for repeal.
+The League played little role in the final act in 1846, when Sir Robert Peel led the successful battle for repeal.
 However, its experience provided a model that was widely adopted in Britain and other democratic nations to demonstrate the organisation of a political pressure group with the popular base.

 Corn Laws

-The Corn Laws were taxes on imported grain introduced in 1815, and designed to keep prices high for cereal producers in Great Britain.
-The laws indeed did raise food prices, and became the focus of opposition from urban groups who had less political power than rural Britain.
+The Corn Laws were taxes on imported grain introduced in 1815.
+The laws indeed did raise food prices and became the focus of opposition from urban groups who had less political power than rural Britain.
 The corn laws initially prohibited foreign corn completely from being imported at below 80s a quarter, a process replaced by a sliding scale in 1828.
 Such import duties still made it expensive for anyone to import grain from other countries, even when food supplies were short.
-The laws were supported by Conservative (and Whig) landowners, and opposed by urban industrialists and workers.
 The League was responsible for turning public and elite opinion against the laws.
 It was a large, nationwide middle-class moral crusade with a utopian vision.
 Its leading advocate Richard Cobden, according to historian Asa Briggs, promised that repeal would settle four great problems simultaneously: